andrea-franceschini/GReS/Docs/docs/source/index.rst

 **GReS** (Geomechanical Reservoir Simulator)

-Check out the :doc:`usage` for an introductory tutorial of a Terzaghi benchmark
+Check out the :doc:`Terzaghi` for an introductory tutorial of a Terzaghi benchmark

 .. note::